jonnor/ESC-CNN-microcontroller/report/report.md

 ### Compared models

-Model families:

-LD-CNN.
-Already optimized from D-CNN.
-Expect that many of the gains possible have been found already.
-Uses full height layers.
+SB-CNN and LD-CNN are the two candidates for a baseline model, being the only two that are close to the desired performance characteristic.
-Quite different from existing literature on efficient CNNs which instead tends to use small uniformly sized kernels (3x3).
+SB-CNN also utilizes a CNN architecture similar to the literature on efficient CNN models, with small uniformly sized kernels followed by max pooling.

-SB-CNN
+LD-CNN on the other hand uses full-height layers in the start, and has already been optimized but without reaching fully the performance needed.
+For these reasons SB-CNN was used as the base architecture.

+\ref{existing-models-perf}

+Would like to determine the effects of using more computationally efficient convolutional blocks, in particular depthwise-separable and spatially-separable.
+Residual connections are not evaluated, as the networks are relatively shallow.
+Grouped convolutions are not evaluated, as they were only added to TensorFlow in April 2019[@TensorFlowGroupConvolutionPR], and are not supported by our version Keras and X-CUBE-AI.

+`TODO: images of RAM usage per layer`

+Some minor modifications was done to the SB-CNN model compared to original.
+The max pooling was changed from 4x2 to 3x2 to accomodate the reduced number of mel filter bands (60 instead of 128).
+Batch Normalization was also added.

+In the SB-CNN architecture X-CUBE-AI will fuse the layers Conv2D -> BN -> MaxPooling2D into a single operation.
+This drastically reduces RAM usage, from `TODO` to...

+Unfortunately this optimization is not implemented for depthwise-separable layers.
+To get the RAM utilization within limits, striding is used as the downsampling strategy.
+Since the stride in Keras/Tensorflow must be uniform.

+`TODO: images of each compared architecture.
+Overall / convolutional blocks`

+Some other models were also attempted.

 DenseNet.
-X-CUBE-AI conversion fails. `INTERNAL ERROR: 'refcount'`
+X-CUBE-AI conversion fails. `INTERNAL ERROR: 'refcount'` MobileNet.
+Had to replace Relu6() with ReLu.

-MobileNet.
-Had to replace Relu6() with ReLu. ! large memory usage EffNet.
-Had to replace LeakyReLU with ReLu ! large memory usage
+EffNet.
+Had to replace LeakyReLU with ReLu.

-Residual connections.
-For deep networks.
-SqueezeNeXt.

-Grouped convolutions were only added to TensorFlow in April 2019[@TensorFlowGroupConvolutionPR].
-Griped convolutions are not supported by our version of 2X-CUBE-AI.

-\ref{existing-models-perf}

-The SB-CNN model was used as a base, with 30 mels bands.
 ST FP-SENSING1 function pack[@FP-AI-SENSING1]

 `FIXME: plot is clipping text at bottom and top, need more margins`